close arrow-right twitter

 It is important that all children attend school as much as they are able to, especially at the moment.
 At our school we expect children to attend for 97% of sessions (a session is a morning or an afternoon; there are 2 sessions in a day).
 Attendance is monitored regularly and parents of children whose attendance falls below 90% (the DfE threshold for persistent absence) may be contacted to discuss the reasons for this.

 If a child is absent from school, it is the parent or carer's responsibility to contact the school to let them know of the absence and the reason for it.
-This phone call should be made as soon as the parent knows their child will be absent.
+Parents should telephone the School Office as soon as possible (and by 9.00am on the day).
 If a parent does not phone to notify the school of their child's absence, we will call during the morning.

 Sometimes an absence is known about in advance, such as medical appointments.
-In these cases, the parent should inform the school office of the intended absence.
+In these cases, the parent should inform the School Office of the intended absence.
+Please note that supporting evidence for any appointments will be required in the form of a letter, appointment card, email or text message.

 We try hard to work with parents whose children are experiencing attendance issues.
 This will include identifying the underlying reason for the absences and seeking to put into place measures to support the family.
-This may happen through a CAF or other support from school.
+This may happen through a Common Assessment Framework (CAF) referral or other support from school.
 Sometimes, despite the help that is offered, a child's attendance does not improve and the school may refer the case to the Education Welfare Officer.
 It is always the school's intention to work with the family to achieve the next possible result for the child.

 Top